vivanov1410/pickled-brain/pickles/001/README.md

 > python tests.py
 ```

-If all tests are passed the you did a good work.
+If all tests are passed then you did a good work.

+## Parameters
+language=python
+tags=functions, math, unit tests
+level=beginner
+time=10min